Do Texas Laws Allow Spousal Support Payments After a Divorce?By steppsulliva, In DivorceNews, 0 Comments

 The defense against a request for spousal maintenance requires both factual and legal arguments.
 You will need to prove your spouse is not entitled to maintenance and that your spouse can meet their minimum needs.
 You will also want to argue that your spouse has not taken those steps necessary in order to earn a sufficient income.

 The Court does limit spousal support, however, to $5,000 per month, but, again, there are some exceptions and clarifications to the general limitation.

 Contact Our Experienced Spousal Support Attorneys in Houston, TX for Help Today

-Stepp & Sullivan can assist you in navigating the factual and legal requirements of Houston, TX Spousal Support.
-The lawyers at Stepp and Sullivan are here to help you with any family legal issues you have.
+Stepp & Sullivan, P.C. can assist you in navigating the factual and legal requirements of Houston, TX Spousal Support.
+The Houston Spousal Support Lawyers at Stepp & Sullivan, P.C are here to help you with any family legal issues you have.
 At Stepp & Sullivan, we make it personal.
 Powerful.